Tejaspawar97/Loan_Defaulters/README.md

 Loan_Defaulters_Data_Dictionary.csv
 The file contains data dictionary(Dictionary explaining what each feature of the dataset means) of the Insurance Claim dataset

-# After completing this project, you will have a better understanding of how to build a decision tree model.
-In this project, you will apply the following concepts.
+# In this project, I applied the following concepts.

 Train-test split
 Correlation between the features